-However, here are some evidences.
+Here are some evidences to defy that argument.
 On 11 May 1848, the missionary John Rebmann, one of the protestant pioneers in the Church Missionary Society saw the snow on the mountain and then wrote in his notebook about the people who also have knowledge about this fact.

 The following article is about Kilimanjaro Mountain.
 If you have more information about it, the people in the area, the nature or the country, please share it through the form below.
 I have some gifts for you when you contribute to this page.
 Thanks.